-Uric acid is a chemical that our body creates automatically through decomposing substances called purines.
+Uric acid is a chemical that your body creates automatically through decomposing substances called purines.

-The following are the foods where we find purines:
+The following are the foods that contain purines:

 In general, the body is able to dissolve uric acid through the blood.
 It then travels through the kidneys and is completely eliminated through the urine.